Craps: History

 Craps developed in the United States from a simplification of the western European game of Hazard, also spelled Hazzard or Hasard.
 The origins of Hazard are obscure and may date to the Crusades; a detailed description of Hazard was provided by Edmond Hoyle in Hoyle's Games, Improved (1790).
 At approximately the same time (1788), "Krabs" was documented as a French variation on Hazard.

 In aristocratic London, crabs was the epithet for the sum combinations of two and three for two rolled dice, which in Hazard are instant-losing numbers for the first dice roll, regardless of the shooter's selected main number.
 The name craps is derived from the corruption of this term crabs (or Krabs) to creps and then craps.

 According to some accounts, Hazard was brought from London to New Orleans in approximately 1805 by the returning Bernard Xavier Philippe de Marigny de Mandeville, the young gambler and scion of a family of wealthy landowners in colonial Louisiana.
 Hazard allows the dice shooter to choose any number from five to nine as their "main" number; in a pamphlet published in 1933, Edward Tinker claimed that Marigny simplified the game by making the main always seven, which is the mathematically optimal choice, i.e., the choice with the lowest disadvantage for the shooter.
-However, more recent research indicates that Marigny played an unmodified version of Hazard, which had been played in America since at least the 1600s.
+However, more recent research indicates that Marigny played an unmodified version of Hazard, which had been played in the United States since at least the 1600s.
 Instead, John Scarne credits anonymous Black American inventors with simplifying and streamlining Hazard, increasing the pace of the game and adding a variety of wagers.

 Regardless of who deserves credit for simplifying Hazard, the game initially was called Pass from the French word pas (meaning "pace" or "step"), and was popularized by the underclass starting in the early 19th century.
 Field hands taught their friends and deckhands, who carried the new game up the Mississippi River and its tributaries, although the game was never popular amongst the riverboat gamblers.
 Marigny gave the name Rue de Craps to a street in his new subdivision in New Orleans; in that city, craps experienced a resurgence of popularity in the late 1830s, but was not played in gaming houses until the 1890s.
 Budd Theobald credits the cultural exchange between attendants and railroad passengers on Pullman cars for popularizing the game, which eventually spread throughout America by the 1910s, when it was described as "the gambling game of [the country]" in Foster's Complete Hoyle (1914).